spb-web/vuexok/vuepress/JsProjects.md

-Страница пока не готова, но типизация отлично работает с jsdoc :)
+The page is not ready yet, but typing works fine with jsdoc :)